imjoseangel/sandbox/docs/terminatingpod.md

 ## Remove Finalizers

-Determine if the cause of the `Terminating` state for a Pod, *Namespace* or *PVC* for instance is a finalizer.
+Determine if the cause of the `Terminating` state for a Pod, *Namespace*, or *PVC* for instance is a finalizer.
 Think that *PVC* for instance can be protected from deletion with the `kubernetes.io/pvc-protection` [Finalizer](https://kubernetes.io/blog/2021/12/15/kubernetes-1-23-prevent-persistentvolume-leaks-when-deleting-out-of-order/).

 If we want to delete the pod, we can simply patch it on the command line to remove the `finalizers`: